Hu Zongxian: Capturing Wang Zhi

 With Xu Hai's group put down, Hu Zongxian was given the post of grand coordinator of Zhejiang in February 1557, concurrent with his supreme commander position, but it was Zhao Wenhua who took much of the credit and rewards for the victory.
 However, in September 1557, Zhao Wenhua was accused of embezzlement, lost imperial favour, and died a commoner.
 Hu now had to cultivate direct relations with Yan Song, and he did so by introducing Luo Longwen, a dealer and connoisseur in antiques and other luxury goods, to Yan Song's son Yan Shifan (嚴世蕃).

 Hu Zongxian turned his attention to Wang Zhi.
 On October 17, 1557, Wang Zhi arrived at Zhoushan Island with a large trading fleet.
-There he laid down his terms for surrender: he sought an imperial pardon, a naval commission, and that ports be open for trade; in return he offered to patrol the coast and persuade the raiders to return to the islands through force if necessary.
-Hu Zongxian now faced a dilemma: he could not let Wang Zhi go, but if he accepted Wang Zhi's surrender he might be forced to execute him (Zhao Wenhua's downfall made his policy of opening trade a political taboo), turning appeasement efforts to naught.
+There, he laid down his terms for surrender: he sought an imperial pardon and a naval commission and demanded that ports be open for trade.
+He offered to patrol the coast and persuade the raiders to return to the islands through force if necessary.
+Hu Zongxian now faced a dilemma: he could not let Wang Zhi go, but if he accepted Wang Zhi's surrender, he might be forced to execute him (Zhao Wenhua's downfall made his policy of opening trade a political taboo), turning appeasement efforts to naught.
 Instead of dirtying his own hands, Hu Zongxian told Wang Zhi to present his petition to the investigating censor Wang Bengu (王本固), a political hardliner, in Hangzhou.